-Last week my wife and I were touring the Borders Region in southern Scotland, about 50 miles south of Edinburgh, and just over the "historical border" from England (and the rest of Rome.)
-We had originally intended to hike the 60 mile St. Cuthbert's Way on this trip, from Melrose Abbey to The Holy Island, but my wife's knees have been bothering her this summer, so we decided to tour the area by car instead.
-It's quite fine actually, full of abbeys and roman ruins and other historic sites that my wife and I enjoy visiting.
+I toured the Borders Region in southern Scotland, about 50 miles south of Edinburgh, and just over the “historical border” from England (and the rest of Rome.)
+We had originally intended to hike the 60 mile St. Cuthbert’s Way on this trip, from Melrose Abbey to The Holy Island, but my friend’s knees have been bothering her this summer, so we decided to tour the area by car instead.
+It’s quite fine actually, full of abbeys and Roman ruins and other historic sites that I enjoy visiting.
 Plus lots of live music.

 However, there’s this very handy standard called the EN417 which ensures that canister stoves like my Snowpeak Gigapower Titanium Stove are compatible with the isobutane-propane canisters available in the UK.
 I bought the one shown above at a shop called It’s Great Outdoors in Peebles, Scotland, screwed it onto the canister, and presto, flame.
 One down.

 I also bought a 5 Lb.
 Orange SIM-card at the local post office for my Blackberry and got it topped up, so I can call and text people within the UK and abroad.
 I have a Blackberry World Edition phone which is GSM compatible, and after calling Orange to activate it, my SMS and Voice features worked fine.